PRiSMM Telemental Health Toolkit

 Preventing Suicide in Michigan Men is a 5-year CDC grant funded program aimed at reducing suicide in men ages 25 and older.
 To achieve this goal, MDHHS has implemented a comprehensive, multi-sector partnership and action plan that targets the male population in the state.

 This Suicide Prevention Telehealth Toolkit is a resource for providers to help strengthen access and delivery of suicide care.
 The Toolkit is a work in process!
-During 2021-2022, resources and tools will be updated.
-The toolkit will also be piloted by a network of providers who will receive training and provide ongoing input.
+Resources and tools are updated frequently.
+The toolkit is piloted by a network of providers who receive training and provide ongoing input.

 Online professional development course now available!